-The Company clearly specifies the provisions of the Articles of Incorporation and laws and regulations, as well as matters subject to the resolution of the Board of Directors, by prescribing the Board of Directors Rules.
+The Company's Board of Directors' Regulations clearly stipulate the matters to be resolved by the Board of Directors, in addition to those stipulated in the Articles of Incorporation and by laws and regulations.
 The Board of Directors adequately delegates to executive directors and executive officers the execution of ordinary duties other than the matters that must be judged and determined by the Board of Directors, and supervises how these duties are performed.